-We researched the subject, interviewed babysitters, babysitting agencies, the American Red Cross and moms and dads about finding a good babysitter.
+We researched the subject, interviewed babysitters, babysitting agencies, the Red Cross and moms and dads about finding a good babysitter.

 Here are the top pieces of advice.

 Finding a Sitter

 - Ask friends, family, coworkers and neighbors for recommendations or how they found their sitter.

 - Place ads online (like craigslist) or at local places of worship, schools, local newspapers, and family/children publications.
 Look for networking agencies online as well.

 - Contact area Red Cross and YMCA who may have babysitters via their certified babysitting classes.